 A specific language setting is required on the computer that hosts the K2 FTP interface.
-This requirement applies to both a K2 Media Server and an internal storage (stand-alone) K2 Media Client, as they both host the K2 FTP interface.
+This requirement applies to both a K2 Media Server and a stand-alone K2 Media Client, as they both host the K2 FTP interface.

 To make this language setting, do the following: